| More

 • Operative consents

-Nursing Assessment / Care Plans.
-Place the nursing assessment form first, followed by any other random assessments from the day of admission, followed by care plans.
+• Nursing Assessment / Care Plans.
+The nursing assessment form can be placed first, followed by any other random assessments from the day of admission, followed by care plans.

 Medication Administration Records (MARs)